manojaberathna24/stramlit-Assignment/README.md

 ## Project Overview
 This project aims to predict house prices in Boston using machine learning techniques.
 The dataset used for this project is the **Boston Housing Dataset**, which contains various features describing houses in the Boston area.
 The goal is to develop a machine learning model that can predict the median value of homes based on these features.

-## Dataset
-The dataset used in this project is the **Boston Housing Dataset**, which consists of 506 samples and 13 feature variables.
-The features include information such as crime rates, average number of rooms per dwelling, accessibility to highways, and more.
-The target variable is the **median value of owner-occupied homes** (MEDV), in thousands of dollars.

-### Data Preprocessing
-- Missing values: The dataset has no missing values, so no imputation was required.
-- Feature scaling: Some features were scaled using StandardScaler to improve model performance.
-- Train-test split: The data was split into training and testing sets (80%-20%).

 ## Models Used
 Two models were trained: